Wham-O: Corporate history

 Richard Knerr (1925–2008) and Arthur "Spud" Melin (1924–2002), two University of Southern California graduates who were friends since their teens, were unhappy with their jobs and decided to start their own business.
-In 1948 they formed the WHAM-O Manufacturing Company in the Knerr family garage in South Pasadena.
+In 1948, they formed the WHAM-O Manufacturing Company in the Knerr family garage in South Pasadena.
 Their first product was the Wham-O Slingshot, made of ash wood, which Knerr and Melin promoted by holding demonstrations of their own slingshot skills.
 The name "Wham-O" was inspired by the sound of the slingshot's shot hitting the target.
 The powerful slingshot was adopted by clubs for competitive target shooting and small game hunting.
-When they outgrew the garage, Knerr and Melin rented a building on S. Marengo Ave in Alhambra, California; and then, in 1955, moved their manufacturing plant to neighboring San Gabriel, California where they remained until 1987, when they sold the plant to Huy Fong Foods.
+When they outgrew the garage, Knerr and Melin rented a building on S. Marengo Ave in Alhambra, California.
+In 1955, they moved their manufacturing plant to neighboring San Gabriel, California, where they remained until 1987, when they sold the plant to Huy Fong Foods.